fili/ip.app/README.md

 Certain countries are blocked from using this API due to historic abuse patterns.
 Users from these countries will not be able to access the service.

+## Status Updates

+Any news and/or status updates will be published on BlueSky: [@ip.app](https://bsky.app/profile/ip.app)

 ## Ideas / Questions / Suggestions

-I want to thank you for your enthusiasm and request that you please create an [issue](https://github.com/fili/ip.app/issues/new) in this repository.
+Thank you for your enthusiasm, please create an [issue](https://github.com/fili/ip.app/issues/new) in this repository.

 ## Sponsoring